MUTX Documentation

 - autonomous execution with a valid

-SLK - direct execution for low-risk session and token lifecycle operations
+SLK - direct execution for low-risk, read-only, or session-lifecycle operations

 Conventions

-- Wallets are referenced by short ID or wallet name
+- Wallets are referenced by short ID (4-char prefix) or wallet name

-slkis optional on tools that support autonomous executionwallet_connectcreates a pairing attempt, but the user still approves the WalletConnect proposal inside the TUI
+slkis optional on tools that support autonomous executionwallet_connectcreates a pairing attempt, but the user still approves the WalletConnect proposal inside the terminal

 Wallet Tools